 Vipera, Google Cloud, Meta & Microsoft Among First to Access NVIDIA's DGX GH200 AI Supercomputer

 Vipera among first to access NVIDIA's DGX GH200, a state-of-the-art AI supercomputer.
-Preorders now open for this game-changing technology.UNITED STATES, August 3, 2023/EINPresswire.com/ --
+Preorders now open for this game-changing technology.UNITED ARAB EMIRATES, August 3, 2023/EINPresswire.com/ --

 Vipera, a premier provider of technology and digital solutions, is excited to announce that Vipera, Google Cloud, Meta, & Microsoft Among First to Access NVIDIA DGX GH200, a transformative supercomputer.
 Designed to handle generative AI tasks with unmatched efficiency, this supercomputer is poised to lead a significant evolution in AI capabilities.